 Decide how much you want to offer as payment

 There are three things to think about when deciding how much to offer a Creator for their help.

 Start with figuring out what you can afford, and if the answer is “nothing” then that’s ok – most of our Creators aren’t primarily motivated by making money so skip the rest of this tip and post your project!

 Secondly, think about what costs a Creator might incur in helping you.
-Creators pay an annual subscription of £60 (from 1 May 2019, following our 6 month free access period after we launch).
+Creators pay an annual subscription of £60 (from 1 September 2019, following our free access period after we launched).
 So if a Creator works on one project a month (say) then their subscription cost relating to that project is £5.
 They might also incur travel and consumables costs which will vary widely by project.
 If you want to get a rough figure for these costs then one idea is to message a Creator who has completed a similar project and ask for their estimate.